redesgtt/bcast_ids/README.md

 ```

 ### Configuration file
-You can modify the `config.txt` file and fill up the variables on your own. **Time is always represented in seconds**:
+You can modify the `config.txt` file and fill up the variables on your own:
 ```
 #####################################################################################
 #